altipla-consulting/vite-config/README.md

 })
 ```

-Use this library mode with a new command in the `package.json` scripts section:
+Use this library mode with a new `npm run lib` command in the `package.json` scripts section:

 ```json
 {